mr-raccoon-97/python-adapter-for-auth.js/README.md

 I will be adding ports to make the infrastructure pluggable into the controller, so you can use the same controller with different adapters.

 While the project is already tested and functional, it is still in development.
 You should setup the project in a production environment at your own risk.
 I don't make any guarantees about the project's stability, security, or performance, and I am not responsible for any damages that may occur from using this project.
+Don't forget to update the middleware in the [api.py](api.py) file to secure your API, since the current is open to the public for development purposes.

 ### License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.